 The theory is that, by having a neutral doctor perform your exam, you’ll get more accurate and objective medical reports.
 This, in turn, will help your lawyer and the insurance company to come to a fair agreement about what you’re owed.

 Insurance companies often call for an IME if they disagree with the settlement amount put forth by the accident victim’s lawyer.
 You and your lawyer may also call for an IME, though, if you feel that the first doctor you saw misdiagnosed you or didn’t provide a thorough enough examination.
+Sometimes hiring your own IME physician will be simply necessary to get the best settlement.” at the location in the screenshot below.

 If the insurance company calls for the IME, they will likely be the ones to choose the physician.
 If you and your lawyer call for the IME, you will be able to choose your own physician in most cases.